 7.7 Solution #7: Application AIoT Task execution

 7.7.1 Solution description

+7.7.1.1 General

 This solution address key issue#2, 3 and 4 to introduce a solution for application AIoT task execution.
 The AIoT tasks from the application layer cannot be directly aligned with the AIoT NEF interface.
 It is necessary to translate AIoT tasks into AIoT inventory and/or command towards the 3GPP core network.

+7.7.1.2 Procedures

+The figure 7.7.1.2-1 shows a high-level description of the AIoT task execution initiated by AIoT application layer entity (e.g., VAL server) towards the AIoT enabler server.

+Pre-conditions:

+- The VAL consumer (e.g., VAL server) has provisioned the application layer related information as described in sol#6.

-Figure 7.7.1-1: AIoT Task initiation
+Figure 7.7.1.2-1: AIoT Task initiation